Copyright: EPI Inc. Contact: tech@epi-eng.com

 The time and materials required to fabricate the mount itself are entirely dependent on the mount design and geometry.
 Complex mounts have consumed as much as 50 hours to fabricate.

-Here is a picture of the mount shown above in 3D-CAD, for one of our cropduster conversions, still in the fixture, after being fabricated from 4130 steel tubing in our shop.
+Here is a picture of the mount shown above in the 3D-CAD view, for one of our cropduster conversions, still in the fixture, after being fabricated from 4130 steel tubing in our shop.
 The mount weighs 53 pounds, and supports all the FAA combined loads from a 750 HP, 1235-pound V8 powerplant with a comfortable margin.
 The little hose at the front of the mount structure is for replacing the air and moisture inside the tubes with argon, in order to preclude invisible corrosion from the inside-out.

 GM 572 V8 Mount Structure